Learn Data Analytics & AI with Google, and Fast-Track Your Career

-Enter Google, which has launched a professional certificate in Data Analytics–one that will “have you job-ready in less than 6 months.”
+Enter Google, which recently launched a professional certificate in Data Analytics–one that will “have you job-ready in less than 6 months.”
 Offered on the Coursera platform, the Data Analytics Professional Certificate consists of eight courses, including “Foundations: Data, Data, Everywhere,” “Prepare Data for Exploration,” “Data Analysis with R Programming,” and “Share Data Through the Art of Visualization.”
-Overall this program “includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.
-The content is highly interactive and exclusively developed by Google employees with decades of experience in data analytics.”
+And now the course sequence has incorporated videos exploring how to leverage artificial intelligence when working with data.
+Overall this program “includes over 180 hours of instruction and hundreds of practice-based assessments, which will help you simulate real-world data analytics scenarios that are critical for success in the workplace.”

 Explore the Data Analytics Certificate by watching the video above.
 Learn more about the overall Google career certificate initiative here.
 And find other Google professional certificates here.